michelole/randtest/README.md

 </p>

 Our test statistic of interest is the difference between arithmetic means, where _t<sub>obs</sub>_ is the observed test statistic value.
-Then, permute the data and compute the test statistic for each data permutation, which creates the _reference distribution_.
+For carry out the randomization test, permute the data and compute the test statistic for each data permutation, which creates the _reference distribution_.
 In this example, the _systematic_ approach is used, meaning that all possible data permutations are generated.

 <p align="center">
     <img src="misc/permutations.png" width="700"/>